mar-esther23/WibblyWobbly/README.md

 ## Overview

-Oerview
-When working with machine learning pipelines, a common issue is having data where the names and descriptions are is full of typos.
+When working with machine learning pipelines, a common issue is to have data where the names and descriptions are is full of typos.

 WibblyWobbly is a Python 3 library that finds equivalence between a set of data strings and a strings catalog using fuzzy string matching [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/).
 WibblyWobbly automates matching the data to a catalog while allowing for manual review of suspicious cases and rejecting bad matches.
 If WibblyWobbly cannot find a good match, it will return the original data.

 WibblyWobbly automatically accepts the catalog options with a higher similarity score than a given acceptance threshold (`thr_accept`) and rejects those with a lower score than a given rejection threshold (`thr_reject`).
-These threshold values can be adjusted depending on the data quality.
+You can adjust these threshold values according to the data quality.
 WibblyWobbly ignores non-string values.

 The default output of WibblyWobbly is a pandas data frame that you can save as a CSV or excel file using `dataframe_name.to_excel()`.